istobran/Pummelchen/README.md

 Pummelchen Cheat 2015
 =====================
-The is a game improvement tool for NovaLogic® Joint Operations™ released in 2004.
+This is a game improvement tool for NovaLogic® Joint Operations™ released in 2004.

 http://en.wikipedia.org/wiki/Joint_Operations:_Typhoon_Rising